Coastal Canyon Home

 The design for this three-bedroom home and art studio was inspired by a mysterious sense of being washed ashore in a coastal canyon, and the buildings are massed along an imagined “high tide” line.
 The home’s secluded feeling belies its developed surroundings.

 Our client grew up in a hilltop Sim Bruce Richards home in Point Loma and spent a great deal of his youth exploring the canyon below.
 He eventually purchased the canyon lot with hopes of building his own home there.
+Richards was James Hubbell’s long time mentor and friend, hiring James to create a variety of commissions for his clients over the years.

 With strong connections to the land and neighborhood, the family of three wanted a home that would blend into the surrounding canyon, keep most of the natural landscape intact, and preserve the neighbors’ views down the canyon to the ocean.